CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

   <img src="/../main/AltunkolOzcan/images/acrobot4.png" alt="Performance of the first network for the control task of acrobot">
 </p>

 Figure 26 shows that this is by far the best result we obtained.
-The angles are near $\pi$ and $\p-i$, which correspond to the same position so the cost is low.
+The angles are near $\pi$ and $-\pi$, which correspond to the same position so the cost is low.
 Moreover, velocities are reasonably favorable compared to the other tests.

 ### 3.1.2.
 Dubins Car